conway1521/ali_website/content/authors/admin/_index.md

 ---

-I am a Program Manager in the Inclusive Regional Economic Development unit of Jobs for the Future, a national US workforce and education organisation.
-Before that, I graduated in Economics from [Sciences Po (Paris)](https://www.sciencespo.fr/department-economics/en.html)'s Doctoral School, where I attended as a Fulbright Scholar.
+I am a Program Manager in the Inclusive Regional Economic Development unit of [Jobs for the Future](https://archive.jff.org/about/staff/alessandro-conway/), a national US workforce and education organisation.
+Before that, I graduated in Economics from [Sciences Po](https://www.sciencespo.fr/ecole-doctorale/en/actualites/alessandro-conway-class-2020.html)'s Doctoral School in Paris, where I attended as a Fulbright Scholar.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}résumé{{< /staticref>}}.

-This website's purpose is to share my applied economic research on improving quality of life.
-Researchers and policymakers, but also anyone, will find two novel tools here: an interactive dashboard analysing the state of economic development in California, and a macroeconomic model studying the interaction between personal wellbeing and economic shocks.
-See them below!
+This website's purpose is to share my applied economic research work on improving quality of life.
+Researchers and policymakers, but also anyone, will find two novel tools below: an interactive dashboard analysing the state of economic development in California, and a macroeconomic model studying the interaction between personal wellbeing and economic shocks.